swcarpentry/DEPRECATED-boot-camps/python/biopython/Readme.md

 ##How to program if you must##

 If a bioinformatic task is relatively common, it is likely that **someone else has written software to do it already**.

-Who doesn't want to push the boring, easy tasks to machines?

 Format conversions, paired-read merging, quality trimming, recruitment to references, diploid snp calling, haploid re-sequencing--these are all problems that can be solved by finding out what software purports to do the job,